aleygues/ec-assignment/README.md

     ./wsk package bind /whisk.system/github myGit --param username USERNAME --param repository REPONAME --param accessToken ACCESSTOKEN

+Now we are able to listen for changes on the GitHub repo.
+We should now bind this listener with a trigger.
+Then each change on GitHub will fired this trigger.

-Create trigger to get notify action from GitHub
+Create **trigger** to get notification events from GitHub

     ./wsk trigger create myGitTrigger --feed myGit/webhook --param events push

+Now OpenWhisk trigger is fired when changes occur on GitHub.
+But we want to execute pieces of JS code when changes occur.

-Prepare actions (process functions **modified with config**) using path to JS files
+Prepare **actions** (process functions **modified with config**) using path to JS files

     ./wsk action create processMdToHtml path/to/processMdToHtml.js
     ./wsk action create processMdToTxt path/to/processMdToTxt.js